 - a.
 Warning,

 - b.
 Loss of privileges,

 - c.
 Suspension, or

 - d.
 Expulsion.

 - Legal Consequences of Alcohol and Other Drugs

 - a.
-Laws Governing Alcohol The State of Arizona sets twenty-one
+Laws Governing Alcohol

+The State of Arizona sets twentyone as the "legal drinking age."
+An

+underage person who buys, receives,

+possesses or consumes alcoholic

+beverages is guilty of a misdemeanor

+and may be subject to a fine and

+imprisonment for up to six months.

 The Uniform Act Regulating Traffic on Highways prohibits driving while under the influence of intoxicating liquor or drugs (DWI).
 Drivers charged with DWI who refuse to be tested face suspension of their licenses or permits to drive for twelve months.
 A driver whose test results show a blood or breath alcohol concentration of 0.08 or more will have his/her license or permit to drive suspended or denied for not less than ninety consecutive days.
-The punishment for DWI ranges from not less that twenty-four consecutive hours in jail and a fine of not less that \$250 for a first offense to a minimum of six months in jail and revocation of the driver's license for three years upon a third offense.
+The punishment for DWI ranges from not less that twentyfour consecutive hours in jail and a fine of not less that \$250 for a first offense to a minimum of six months in jail and revocation of the driver's license for three years upon a third offense.

 b.
-Federal Penalties and Sanctions for Illegal Possession of a Controlled Substance

-First conviction: Up to one year imprisonment and fined at least \$1,000 but not more than \$100,000, or both.
+Federal Penalties and Sanctions for Illegal Possession of a Controlled Substance First conviction: Up to one year imprisonment and fined at least \$1,000 but not more than \$100,000, or both.